by Steven L. Pogue

 The church is God’s institution.
 Christ established it as the earthly representative of Himself.
 It is inhabited by people who are still in the process of becoming mature in Christ.
 Some people in the churches you visit may not even be Christians, or if they are, they may have placed other priorities in life higher than Christ.

 While you won’t be able to find a perfect church, you should be able to find one that is right for you.
 At this point you may be thinking, Great!
 But which church do I go to?
 How do I find the right church for me?
-Well, here is a link to churches and other Christian organizations, and here are some questions to consider as you visit…
+Here are some questions to consider as you visit…

 What does the church believe?